-Of course, it’s not just storage heaters which can be used to reap the benefit of overnight heat storage.
-It’s also the ideal time to switch on the immersion and wake up to a bountiful and cheaper supply of hot water.
+Of course, it’s not just storage heaters that can reap the benefit of overnight heat storage.
+It’s also the ideal time to switch on the immersion heater and wake up to a bountiful and cheaper supply of hot water.

-Make sure to set the immersion timer for the amount of time needed before Nightsaver time ends, rather than on all night which would waste energy.
+Make sure to set the immersion timer for the amount of time needed before NightSaver time ends, rather than all night which would waste energy.

-The average Irish household uses up around 11.8 kWh (kilowatts per hour) of energy per day, so you’ll need to use at least 3 kWh of your daily usage during Nightsaver hours.
-Realistically, how do 3 kWh translate to your normal usage?
+The average Irish household uses up around 11.8 kWh (kilowatts per hour) of energy per day, so you’ll need to use at least 3 kWh of your daily usage during NightSaver hours.
+So, how does 3 kWh translate to your normal usage exactly?

 |Tumble dryer||4 kWh per load|

 |Immersion cylinder||4 kWh (40-minute heating cycle)|

 |Washing machine||between 2.3 to 6.3 kWh per load|

 |Electric shower||1 kWh (10-minute shower)|